adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 ```

-- if you're in an async context and you need to run something that you know might block for a long time , you can use `tokio::task::spawn_blocking` , i'm about to block allow other tasks to run too
+- If you're in an async context and you need to run something that you know might block for a long time , you can use `tokio::task::spawn_blocking` , i'm about to block allow other tasks to run too

 ```rust
 tokio::task::spawn_blocking(async move ||{